Sky Stream Puck review: Is the Sky Stream box any good?

 Sky Stream

 Technology gets smaller over time as a general rule and the increasingly ill-named set-top boxes of the 2020s are no exception.
-It's incredible the amount of technology you can cram into something the size of a pack of chewing gum, or, at the higher end, something about the size of a squared-off hocket puck.
+It's incredible the amount of technology you can cram into something the size of a pack of chewing gum, or, at the higher end, something about the size of a squared-off hockey puck.

 Technically, yes, the Sky Stream puck – which comes free with a subscription to Sky Stream – is a set-top box.
 However, it's so conveniently small, and most TV's so razor-thin, no one will be putting it atop their telly.
 But is it any good?
-Can something so small really compete with the giant set-top recorders of yesteryear such as the still-available Sky Q?
+Can something so small really compete with the giant set-top recorders of yesteryear such as the Sky Q?
 Let's take a look.

 Overview of the Sky Stream Puck